sarsamurmu/reboost/docs/plugins/esbuild.md

 Type: `string`\
 Default: `React.Fragment`

-The component to use as fragment.
+The component to use as the fragment component.

 #### `target`
 Type: `'esnext' | 'es6' | 'es2015' | 'es2016' | 'es2017' | 'es2018' | 'es2019' | 'es2020'`